 If you have more than one child, sibling discounts can make a real difference.
 Common structures:

-- 5–10% off tuition for the second child
+- 5 to 10 percent off tuition for the second child

 - Some schools offer a flat rate discount per additional sibling rather than a percentage

 Sibling discounts are not universal and are rarely advertised on school websites.
 Ask the admissions office directly during your enquiry; our admissions guide covers how to navigate the process.
-For a family with 3 children at a school charging RM 30,000/year, a 10% sibling discount on the second and third child saves RM 6,000 per year.
+For a family with 3 children at a school charging RM 30,000 per year, a 10 percent sibling discount on the second and third child saves RM 6,000 per year.

 Fee Escalation: Planning for Annual Increases

-Private school fees in Malaysia increase annually, typically by 3% to 8%.
-Premium international schools investing in new campuses or facilities may increase fees by 8–10% in a given year.
-Over the course of a 12-year education (primary through secondary), even a modest 5% annual increase means fees roughly double from Year 1 to Year 12.
+Private school fees in Malaysia increase annually, typically by 3 to 8 percent.
+Premium international schools investing in new campuses or facilities may increase fees by 8 to 10 percent in a given year.
+Over the course of a 12-year education (primary through secondary), even a modest 5 percent annual increase means fees roughly double from Year 1 to Year 12.

 Private School Fees by Region in Malaysia

 Where you live in Malaysia has a big effect on what you will pay.
 The Klang Valley (Kuala Lumpur and Selangor) has the most premium schools and the highest average fees.
-Outside the Klang Valley, fees drop, sometimes by 30–40%.
+Outside the Klang Valley, fees drop, sometimes by 30 to 40 percent.

-- Kuala Lumpur & Selangor: Highest fees.
-International schools range from RM 25,000 to RM 120,000+/year.
+- Kuala Lumpur and Selangor: Highest fees.
+International schools range from RM 25,000 to RM 120,000+ per year.
 Schools like ISKL, Alice Smith, and Garden International are at the premium end.
-Private primary schools start from RM 10,000/year.
+Private primary schools start from RM 10,000 per year.

 - Penang: Second highest market.
-International schools such as Dalat International School and Straits International School range from RM 20,000 to RM 60,000/year.
+International schools such as Dalat International School and Straits International School range from RM 20,000 to RM 60,000 per year.

 - Johor Bahru: Growing market with strong demand from Singaporean families.
-Schools like Marlborough College Malaysia and Raffles American School range from RM 30,000 to RM 80,000/year.
+Schools like Marlborough College Malaysia and Raffles American School range from RM 30,000 to RM 80,000 per year.

-- East Malaysia (Sabah & Sarawak): Fewer international schools; fees tend to be 20–40% lower than equivalent schools in the Klang Valley.
+- East Malaysia (Sabah and Sarawak): Fewer international schools; fees tend to be 20 to 40 percent lower than equivalent schools in the Klang Valley.

 - Other states (Perak, Melaka, Negeri Sembilan): Smaller markets with lower average fees.
-Private national-curriculum schools from RM 6,000–15,000/year.
+Private national-curriculum schools from RM 6,000 to RM 15,000 per year.

 Fee Ranges by Curriculum Type